Chapter 2 of IoT Infrastructure

 - Poll-based- With poll-based monitoring, the cloud or an agent polls the devices for metrics.

-Once pipelines are set up, you can then move on to informing the right people when something goes wrong.
-You should start with simple tasks (like setting up basic Cloudwatch Alarms, if you are using AWS).
-Then, add email alerts and mobile notifications for subject matter experts.
+Once teams set up these pipelines, it's essential that the right people are notified when something goes wrong.
+You should start with simple tasks and add email and mobile notifications for subject matter experts.
 Depending on how your team works, you can even configure non-conventional alerting systems, like Slack notifications.

-Make sure to define an escalation matrix for each issue, and program your monitoring system to escalate issues whenever they remain unsolved for more than a threshold duration.
+An escalation matrix needs to be created for each issue, and program your monitoring system to escalate issues whenever they remain unsolved for more than a threshold duration.

-While alerts help draw attention to the immediate issue, dashboards provide the broader picture, and help define the direction for the team to work on.
-Again, you can start with simpler tasks, like using the standard dashboard provided by your cloud service provider.
-Later on, you can move to tools like Metabase or Grafana for more sophisticated and customizable dashboards.
+While alerts help draw attention to the immediate issue, dashboards provide the broader picture and help define the direction for the team to work on.

 With time, your monitoring system can mature to automate issue response and remediation.
 For example, when a server goes down, the system can trigger an SMS message or a notification conveying to the users that your team is looking into the issue.